Web Video: History of Power Rangers

 Power Rangers SPD

-Fridge Horror: Invoked, he notes that speculation that Sky's father was Wes means that Wes was killed by Murloc.
+- Fridge Horror: Invoked, he notes that speculation that if Sky's father was Wes means that Wes was killed by Murloc.

-They Wasted A Perfectly Good Characterinvoked: Comments that Mora is sadly underdeveloped, with the viewer never learning how Grumm found her, why she worked for him or why she hated being a grown up so much.
+- They Wasted a Perfectly Good Character: Comments that Mora is sadly underdeveloped, with the viewer never learning how Grumm found her, why she worked for him or why she hated being a grown up so much.
 Didn't help that her final fight in the finale was rushed and was the last we would see of her.

 Power Rangers Mystic Force